adevrrc/adev-p2-notes/read-me.md

 ## Documentation Conventions

-You will see the following marker throughout the course notes:
+You will see the following alerts throughout the course notes:
 {: .mb-1 }

 A note of important information about the topic.